Rational maps without Herman rings: Abstract

 \section{Abstract}

-We prove that a rational map has no Herman ring if it has at most one infinite critical orbit in its Julia set eventually.
-This criterion derives some known results about the rational maps without Herman rings.
+Let $f$ be a rational map with degree at least two.
+We prove that $f$ has at least $2$ disjoint and infinite critical orbits in the Julia set if it has a Herman ring.
+This result is sharp in the following sense: there exists a cubic rational map having exactly two critical grand orbits but also having a Herman ring.
+In particular, $f$ has no Herman rings if it has at most one infinite critical orbit in the Julia set.
+These criterions derive some known results about the rational maps without Herman rings.

 \subjclass[2010]{Primary 37F45; Secondary 37F10, 37F30}